RonMcKay/OODRetrieval/README.md

 ![Image of an embedding space](./embedding_space_density.png)

-This repository supplies the code to the paper 'Detection and Retrieval of Out-of-Distribution Objects in Semantic Segmentation'.
+This repository supplies the code to the paper *'Detection and Retrieval of Out-of-Distribution Objects in Semantic Segmentation'*.
 Please have a look at the [paper](https://arxiv.org/abs/2005.06831) or our [presentation](https://youtu.be/T6rrAE47CFw).

 DeepLabV3+ model and pretrained cityscapes weights are from [NVIDIA's Semantic Segmentation]( https://github.com/NVIDIA/semantic-segmentation) repository.\